microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraDirSyncConfiguration.md

 ```

 ## Description
-the Get-EntraDirSyncConfiguration cmdlet gets the directory synchronization settings.
+The Get-EntraDirSyncConfiguration cmdlet gets the directory synchronization settings.

 ## Examples